Keyboard Cat: Initial popularity

+Aftermath

 With the popularity of Keyboard Cat, Schmidt adopted a male cat named Bento who lived from 2008 to 2018, which was similar in appearance to Fatso and became "Keyboard Cat 2.0".
 Schmidt announced the next Keyboard Cat with a video of Bento "performing" as Fatso had done, called "Keyboard Cat REINCARNATED!" in March 2010.
 This video went to be used in a similar manner as the previous Keyboard Cat video.

 Bento died in March 2018 at the age of 9, and received numerous tributes from the Internet.
 Schmidt at the time was not sure if he would bring another Keyboard Cat to the Internet.
 Schmidt announced in March 2019 that he had found his "Keyboard Cat 3.0" in Skinny, a male cat he had adopted in 2009 that was named after Fatso's older sister who died in 1985, and featured Skinny in a YouTube video.
+In 2026, Schmidt and his wife identified Presley as Keyboard Cat 4.0, the fourth Keyboard Cat.

 In April 2020, the original channel where the video was uploaded from was terminated after getting hacked by a cryptocurrency business group.
-The channel was later reinstated, but all videos that were uploaded onto the channel have not been reinstated as of November 2023.
+The channel was later reinstated, but none of the videos that were uploaded onto the channel had been reinstated as of November 2023.